 Use Dashboard when you just want to see general trends instead of specific data.

 - URL View

-The URL View breaks down your ranks by your pages rather than by keyword.
+The URL View breaks down your ranks by your URLs rather than by keyword.

-This view is helpful when you want to see how a specific page is performing across all tracked keywords.
+This view is helpful when you want to see how a website or a specific page performs across all tracked keywords.

 - Term View

 The Term View page breaks your ranks down by keyword.

 Use this view to see your performance for a single keyword across multiple pages.

 The Daily View page provides a graph of your keywords’ performance over several days.